JP-8: Diesel problems

-When used in highly turbocharged diesel engines with the corresponding low compression ratio (e.g. 14:1 or lower), JP-8 causes troubles during cold start and idling due to low compression temperatures and subsequent ignition delay because the cetane index is not specified in MIL-DTL-83133G to 40 or higher.
-Because lubricity to the BOCLE method is not specified in MIL-DTL-83133G, modern common-rail diesel engines can experience wear problems in high-pressure fuel pumps and injectors.
+When used in highly turbocharged diesel engines with the corresponding lower compression ratio (e.g. 14:1 or lower), JP-8 causes troubles during cold start and idling due to lower compression temperatures and the subsequent ignition delay because the cetane index is not specified in MIL-DTL-83133G to 40 or higher.
+Because lubricity by the BOCLE method is not specified in MIL-DTL-83133G, modern common-rail diesel engines can experience wear problems in high-pressure fuel pumps and injectors.

 Another problem in diesel engines can be increased wear to exhaust valve seats in the cylinder heads, because a maximum sulfur content is not specified in MIL-DTL-83133G.
 Sulfur in fuel normally contributes to a build-up of soot layers on these valve seats.
-According to the notes in this standard, it is intended to include a cetane index value in one of the next releases.
+According to the notes of this standard, it is intended to include a cetane index value in one of the next releases.
 MIL-DTL-83133J sets the maximum sulfur content at 0.30%.
 It however only requires a cetane number of 40 after addition of FT-SPK (synthetic jet fuel).

 The use of jet fuel in diesel engines has caused some minor issues, none of which were discovered in the Fort Bliss test with JP-8.
-During Desert Shield and Desert Storm, commercial Jet A1 was used as the single-fuel and failed engines with Stanadyne fuel-injection pumps missing an elastomer insert retrofit.
+During Desert Shield and Desert Storm, commercial Jet A1 was used as the only fuel and failed in engines with Stanadyne fuel-injection pumps missing an elastomer insert retrofit.
 Other than that, JP-8 slightly reduces torque and fuel economy due to its lower density and viscosity compared to diesel fuel.
 Engine modification can offset this issue.

 Health concerns

 Workers have complained of smelling and tasting JP-8 for hours after exposure.
-As JP-8 is less volatile than standard diesel fuel, it remains on the contaminated surfaces for longer time, increasing the risk of exposure.
+As JP-8 is less volatile than standard diesel fuel, it remains on the contaminated surfaces for a longer time, increasing the risk of exposure.

 In 2001, Texas Tech University's Institute of Environmental and Human Health and the United States Air Force conducted an 18-month study of the health effects of JP-8 on 339 active duty personnel at six US Air Force installations.
 The study found that Air Force workers who were exposed to JP-8 were no more likely to seek medical attention than workers who were not exposed to JP-8 on the job.